kenchrcum/wasabi-s3-operator/architecture/STATUS.md

 **Status**: Ready for Testing 🚀

 All core CRDs are implemented, tested, and packaged for deployment.
+The operator is **Wasabi-focused** and optimized specifically for Wasabi's S3-compatible API.
 The operator can be deployed to a Kubernetes cluster using the Helm chart.

+**Note**: Multi-provider support has been dropped to focus on Wasabi-specific features and optimizations.

 ### 📦 Deployment Ready